-No restrictions are expected for the adjacent Core Path, as works will be restricted to the A86 trunk road carriageway.
-Local residents in proximity to the scheme will be notified in advance of the works, and will be advised if any restrictions to access points are likely.
+Works will be restricted to the A86 trunk road carriageway.
 Road users will be informed of works through a media release, which will provide details of construction dates and times.
-The works will be of short duration and will move progressively along the full scheme extent.
+The works will be of short duration and will move progressively along the full individual scheme extents.
 With the following mitigation measures in place, the risk of significant impacts on population and human health is considered to be low:

-- If access to local residents' properties are restricted then they will be notified of the impending works.
-Information will provide contact details (office phone number and e-mail address) for the Project Engineer as well as a 24-hour contact number for the BEAR Scotland Control Room. - Where ancillary plant such as generators are required, they will be positioned so as to cause minimum noise disturbance. - Appropriate provisions / measures shall be implemented within the traffic management to allow the safe passage of NMUs of all abilities through the site.
-However, it is worth noting that works will be carried out during night-time working hours when it is expected that pedestrian footfall will be low. - Journey planning information will be available for drivers online at the trafficscotland.org website.
+- Local residents will be notified in advance of any works; notification will include details of duration, timings, and any access restrictions likely to occur.
+Notification will include contact details (office phone number and e-mail address) for the Project Engineer as well as a 24-hour contact number for the BEAR Scotland Control Room. - Where ancillary plant such as generators are required, they will be positioned so as to cause minimum noise disturbance. - Appropriate provisions / measures will be implemented within the traffic management to allow the safe passage of NMUs of all abilities through the site. - Journey planning information will be available for drivers online at the trafficscotland.org website.
 Journey planning information will also be available for drivers online through BEAR's social media platforms.